Innovating Efficient and Sustainable Transport Systems

 Six Areas of Priority

-To assist Transport for NSW with getting to their goal, the “roadmap is centred on six priority programs that will transform our customer journeys.”
+To assist Transport for NSW with getting to their goal, the “roadmap is centered on six priority programs that will transform our customer journeys.”
 Though they are presented individually, “none of them really stands in isolation.
-They actually all work together towards our overall goal:”
+They are actually all work together towards our overall goal:”

 Mobility-as-a-Service – The intent is to “integrate various forms of public and private transport services into an end-to-end mobility service that is multi-modal and gives customers more choice about how they plan, book and pay for their journey.”
 One of the cornerstones of the platform is Opal Connect, “which can link travel for all modes across NSW through a single account to manage the payments.”
 This includes the linking of “our Opal digital card for 10,000 customers.”
 The intent is also to allow customers to use their Opal card to pay for rideshare services, but “COVID delayed our launches.”
 Either way, the goal is to “establish more partnerships with other rideshare companies to really improve our mobility-as-a-service offering to our customers.”